dubinc/dub/packages/stripe-app/README.md

 # Stripe App

-This is the Stripe app for Dub Conversion.
+This is the [Stripe app](https://marketplace.stripe.com/apps/dub-conversions) for Dub Conversions.

 ## Publish new version